 - If using frozen paneer, soak it in hot water for a few minutes.
 The paneer will become soft and creamy.

-- You can also fry or bake paneer cubes before adding to the dish.
+- You can also pan fry or bake paneer cubes before adding them to the dish.

-- I have made this palak paneer in the traditional way in which a coarse paste of spinach is used.
-But, if you prefer smooth palak paneer as they serve in restaurants, make a smooth paste of spinach.
-Also, use the paste of onion, tomato, garlic, and ginger instead of using them in chopped form.
+- I have made this palak paneer in a traditional way in which a coarse paste of spinach is used.
+But, if you prefer it smoother as they serve it in most restaurants, make a smooth paste of spinach.

-- I love fine pieces of onion, tomato, ginger, and garlic in every bite but if that’s not your thing, blend palak paneer with a blender before adding milk and paneer.
+- I love fine pieces of onion, tomato, ginger, and garlic in every bite but if that's not your thing, blend it with a blender before adding milk and paneer.

-To create a vegan version of this dish- use tofu or potatoes instead of paneer.
+To create a vegan version of this dish, use tofu or boiled potatoes instead of paneer.
 Also, replace milk with cashew milk or any other plant-based milk.

 And, either skip ghee/ butter or add vegan butter.

 More easy Paneer recipes

 Looking for more easy paneer recipes from India, do check out the following links:

 If you want to try more spinach recipes from around the world, the following links are worth trying: